Parametric Autoresonance with Time-Delayed Control: Numerical results

 \section{Numerical results}

-After conducting an analytical study of the system, we believe it is crucial to validate these results through numerical testing.
-To achieve this, we have calculated several key aspects: the oscillations along the $x$-axis, the corresponding phase-space orbits, the maximum amplitude of these oscillations, which provides the envelope of the oscillations, and the evolution of this maximum over time, derived using an exponential fit of the form $x = ae^{bt}$.
+We validate the analytical predictions by conducting numerical simulations across a range of system parameters.
+Specifically, we examine the amplitude evolution and phase-space dynamics under varying delay strength $k$ and time-delay $\Bar{\beta}$ values.
+We quantify the autoresonance onset by fitting the oscillation envelope using an exponential model $x = ae^{bt}$.
+We used an exponential fit to analyze the behavior of the oscillation amplitude and its envelope.
+The parameter \(b\) in the fit indicates different growth regimes: \(b > 0\) signifies increasing amplitude, \(b < 0\) represents decreasing amplitude, and \(b \approx 0\) denotes constant amplitude growth.
+This approach effectively distinguishes between growing, decaying, and steady-state oscillations.
 In our simulations, we have fixed $\gamma=0.002,\mu=0.00001,\omega=0.5,\alpha=0.03$ and we have varied $h,k,$ and $\Bar{\beta}$.
+An additional study examining the impact of varying the initial conditions on the phenomenon was conducted, with no qualitative differences in the outcomes observed.

 Contrarily to the theoretical analysis, shown in Fig.~\ref{fig:0}(a), for the case where $k \leq 0.02$, the numerical results indicate a negative trend in the maximum amplitude of the oscillations.
 In fact, numerically the threshold value of $k_{th}=0.0201$, even if it is a little bit higher, it is still in good agreement with the theoretical analysis.
 In Fig.~\ref{fig:1}(a), Fig.~\ref{fig:1}(c), and Fig.~\ref{fig:1}(e) this is evident both visually in the decay of the oscillation envelope and mathematically in the negative sign of the exponential parameter $b$.
 Conversely, when $k = 0.024$, the behavior changes; in Fig.~\ref{fig:1}(b), Fig.~\ref{fig:1}(d), and Fig.~\ref{fig:1}(f) the oscillations exhibit a growing trend, confirmed graphically and by a positive $b$, which signifies that autoresonance has been initiated for this parameter value.
-These numerical findings are in strong agreement with the predictions made by our analytical model.
+Worth to be mentioned is that a similar study has been conducted for the case of Fig.~\ref{fig:0}(b).
+Also, for $\Bar{\beta}=0.3$ the numerical threshold value of the parameter $k$ is similar to the value found from Eq.~\ref{eq:kth}, being the numerical value $k_{th}\approx0.0068$.
+These numerical findings are in strong agreement with the predictions of the threshold value of $k$ made by our analytical results, obtained from Eq.~\ref{eq:kth}.

 Now, we study the dependence of the autoresonance on the parameter $k$ for $h = 0.001$, $h = 0.002$, and $\Bar{\beta}=0.1$ as shown in Fig.~\ref{fig:2}.
 We observe that the trends of the curves for the oscillations amplitude and the exponent $b$ are similar, and in both cases, the value $k = 0.0201 \simeq k_{th}$ marks the definitive growing of the oscillations amplitude and the sign change of $b$.
 The numerical value of the threshold $k$ shows good agreement with the theoretical prediction $k_{th}=0.02$.
 Interestingly, for $h = 0.001$, there is a small negative peak in the $b$ curve after the threshold value of $k$, which is not present in the case where $h = 0.002$.
 On the other hand, in both cases, the oscillation amplitude grows after the threshold value of $k$.
 It is important to highlight that there is a set of $k$ values, around $k \approx 0.015$, and the value $k\approx 0.005$ in the $h=0.002$ case where autoresonance begins before the analytically predicted threshold values.
 This suggests a more complex interaction among the parameters to trigger the phenomenon.
 Nevertheless, our analytical results are confirmed by the findings presented in the figure.
 Since we have done a similar study for $0.001\leq h \leq 0.002$ and the curves for the oscillation amplitude and the exponent $b$ have always similar trends with minor differences in some scattered peak, we now fix $h = 0.002$ for the remainder of our numerical analysis without loss of generality.